mtov/engsoftmoderna/en/chapter2.md

 The Kanban Board is organized into specific columns as described below:

-* The first column represents the product backlog, closely mirroring the Scrum model.
-User stories are proposed and subsequently added to this Backlog.
+* The first column represents the product backlog, closely mirroring the same artifact in Scrum.
+User stories are proposed and subsequently added to this backlog.

 * The next columns represent the steps required to transition a user story into a functioning feature.
 These columns typically have labels such as Specification, Implementation, and Code Review.
-The underlying concept involves processing these stories sequentially, mirroring the workflow of an assembly line, progressing from left to right.
-Furthermore, each column is sectioned into two subcolumns labeled "in progress" and "ready" For instance, the Implementation column contains two subcolumns: tasks undergoing implementation and tasks that have been implemented.
+The stories in the backlog are processed sequentially, mirroring the workflow of an assembly line, progressing from left to right.
+Furthermore, each column is sectioned into two subcolumns labeled *in progress* and *ready* For instance, the Implementation column contains two subcolumns: tasks undergoing implementation and tasks that have been implemented.
 Completed tasks from one step await to be